 Research has found that motor vehicle crashes involving pedestrian fatalities occur more often between the hours of 3pm and midnight.
 From 2013-2017, nearly 60% of pedestrian deaths took place during this time frame.
 In terms of time of year, the period from October through December consistently sees the highest fatalities.
 Well over a third of all pedestrian fatalities from 2013-2017 took place over these three months.

 A variety of risk factors exist for pedestrians.
-Lack of sidewalks, traffic lights, and poor lighting can be factors in pedestrian injuries and fatalities involved motor vehicles.
-At the same time, pedestrians can reduce risks by utilizing crosswalks as much possible and refrain from walking on the shoulder of roads during non-daylight hours.
-Almost a third of pedestrian fatalities over the past five years have been due to pedestrians being in the road at non-crosswalk or traffic light locations.
+Lack of sidewalks or crosswalks, traffic lights, and poor lighting can be factors in pedestrian injuries and fatalities involving motor vehicles.
+At the same time, pedestrians can reduce risks by utilizing crosswalks as much possible and refrain from walking on the shoulder of roads during non-daylight hours or darting out across the road at night when visibility is poorer for drivers.
+If walking at night, pedestrians should refrain from wearing dark clothes so drivers can easily see them.
+Data has found 16% of pedestrian fatalities from 2013-2017 to be attributed to pedestrians wearing dark clothing.

 To improve pedestrian safety, EOPSS/OGR/HSD supports local police departments by providing resources for enforcing laws the keep pedestrians safe; works with other state agencies and organizations seeking to create safe travel conditions; and launches public awareness campaigns through offline and online media.